-Australia is the Land Cruiser’s biggest market.
-In addition to the more modern variants, you can still buy four different model variations of the 70 Series there: single cab flatbed, double cab flatbed, wagon and troop carrier.
+Australia, however, is the Land Cruiser’s biggest market.
+In addition to the more modern variants, you can still buy three different model variations of the 70 Series there: two two-box SUVs and a flatbed pickup truck.

 While it’s a shame the J70 Cruiser never came to America, Toyota had its reasons for that.
 The most obvious is that Toyota already sold a spartan, incredibly durable, smaller SUV in the U.S. It’s called the 4Runner.